anushreebhatnagar/student-resource-optimization-dashboard/README.md

-# Student Resource Need Analysis System
+# Student Resource Optimization Dashboard

 ## Project Overview
 This project addresses the **Digital Divide** in education by using an AI-Architected logic engine to segment 500 student records based on academic performance and internet accessibility.